Ahmed336-cell/100-day-challenge/README.md

 ## Day 58
 Choose an app idea to be a project in college
 ## Day 57
-work on idea that be project in univeristy
+work on idea that be project in university

+## Day 58
+start make UI of social media app like instagram